India › Kolkata Hotels › Oberoi Grand Review

 - Public Transport: Local buses and trams are of no use to tourists.
-The Kolkata Metro is reasonably useful to reach areas a little further north or south, but won’t link to the airport and main railway station (Howrah) until at least mid-2021.
+The Kolkata Metro is reasonably useful to reach areas a little further north or south, but won’t link to the airport and main railway station (Howrah) for a while.
 The nearest metro station, Esplanade, is on the main road, virtually outside the hotel entrance.
-3-minute walk (280m).
+(300m).

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Also, lots of auto-rickshaws – and man-pulled versions – around the backstreets.

 The area behind the hotel is jam-packed with inviting restaurants serving authentic Indian food, as well as fruit-juice stalls.

 - New Cathay Bar & Restaurant – Upstairs and next to the Oberoi entrance.
 Pleasant staff, family-friendly, and fascinating street views.

 - In a cluster, attached to the New Empire Cinema along a street behind the Oberoi, are 6 places, including Barista (pleasant coffee shop offering light meals), Wow!
 Momo (safe street food in a clean setting), and KFC (no description needed).
 (150m).